domnikl/dotfiles/README.md

 ## Font

 I use the MesloLGS NF font available [here](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k).
-Be sure to use that wherever your terminal runs (VSCode, IntelliJ IDEA, Alacritty etc.).
+Be sure to use that wherever your terminal runs (VSCode, IntelliJ IDEA, iTerm etc.).

 ## Other useful tools